Khunjerab National Park protects unique wildlife like the Marco Polo sheep and snow leopard. Show respect for all regulations within protected zones.

 Waste management systems provide underdeveloped.
 Littering remains an issue in some areas.
 Recycling facilities are basic.

-Hunza receives water from glacial melt, but responsible water use is still important.
-Don't overdo water consumption.
+Hunza receives water out of glacial melt, but responsible water use is still important.
+Avoid excessive water consumption.

-Cultural sensitivity enriches both your experience and the native community.
+Cultural sensitivity enriches both your experience and the community's community.

 Organizations like Aga Khan Cultural Service Pakistan (AKCSP) restore historical forts like Baltit and Altit.